 9 min read

-Today digital marketing is the best way for a technology company to grow business, particularly if you have a SaaS solution to sell.
+Today lead generation with digital marketing is the best way for a technology company to grow business, particularly if you have a SaaS solution to sell.
 However, it also is one of the fastest ways to spend money with little to show for it.

 As a growth marketing consultant and a founder of IBD Consulting, I have been working with a good number of technology company founders and leaders.

 When looking for solutions, over 90% of buyers start their research with googling around.

 They’ll do so even if they know your company and product simply to avoid making a buying decision they may be criticized for later.